NXT TakeOver: London: Preliminary matches

 The broadcast opened with a match between Asuka and Emma (accompanied by Dana Brooke).
 Asuka had the advantage until a distraction by Brooke allowed Emma to take control.
 During a comeback by Asuka, Emma countered the first "Asuka Lock" attempt by knocking them into the referee, thus disabling him.
 Brooke handed Emma a belt to use, which was snatched by Asuka.
-While Asuka protested against a possible disqualification to the referee, Emma capitalized with a roll-up for a near-fall and Asuka immediately applied the "Asuka Lock", only for Brooke to distract the referee.
+While Asuka protested against a possible disqualification to the referee, Emma capitalised with a roll-up for a near-fall and Asuka immediately applied the "Asuka Lock", only for Brooke to distract the referee.
 Emma eventually submitted, however, the referee did not notice this.
 Emma attempted to use the belt again, but Asuka executed a spin kick to win the match.

 Next, Dash and Dawson defended the NXT Tag Team Championship against Enzo Amore and Colin Cassady (accompanied by Carmella).
 Amore and Cassady had a lively start, exemplified by Cassady throwing Amore over the top rope onto Dash and Dawson at ringside.
 However, the champions regained control by targeting Amore's arm and Cassady's leg, necessitating Amore saving Cassady from receiving a diving knee-breaker.
 Amore and Cassady combined for a "Rocket Launcher" onto Dash, with Dawson breaking up the pin and then sending Cassady into the ring-post.
 Dash and Dawson then caught Amore on the top rope, pinning Amore after a "Shatter Machine" to retain.

 Next was the match pitting Apollo Crews against Baron Corbin.
 Corbin gained the advantage by dropping Crews over the top rope onto the ring steps.
 Later, Corbin executed "Deep Six" for a near-fall.
 Crews countered Corbin's "End of Days", then executed an enzuigiri and a standing moonsault for a near-fall.
 Despite lifting Corbin in preparation for a powerbomb, Corbin grabbed the ropes and escaped, then pinned Crews after the "End of Days" to win the match.

 In the penultimate match, Bayley defending the NXT Women's Championship against Nia Jax.
 Jax dominated much of the match, countering all of Bayley's attempts of a guillotine choke into repeated leg drops or Samoan drops, but only for near-falls.
 After much of this, Bayley forced Jax to tap out to a fourth guillotine choke hold to retain the title.